garura/ActiveRecordLite/README.md

   ``` #save ```: calls #insert or #save, depending on whether the object exists in the table yet.

 ## Searchable
-SQLObject extends this module, and adds the SQLObject::where method to allow queries with (column => value) arguments.
+SQLObject extends this module, and adds the SQLObject::where method to allow queries with (:column => value) arguments.

+## Associations
+This contains the code I wrote to enable associations between tables, like in Active Record.
+I included belongs_to, has_many, and has_one_through.
+You may specify a foreign key, class name, and primary key if any of these are not the default guess by Rails.
+The SQLObject extends the module that incorporates the classes than allow this behavior.